Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires

-\textbf{Quantum computation by non-Abelian Majorana zero modes (MZMs) \cite{Kitaev_2001, Nayak_2008} offers an approach to achieve fault tolerance by encoding quantum information in the non-local charge parity states of semiconductor nanowire networks in the topological superconductor regime \cite{Hyart_2013, Aasen_2016, Karzig_2017}.
-Thus far, experimental studies of MZMs chiefly relied on single electron tunneling measurements \cite{Mourik_2012, Das_2012, Deng_2012, Churchill_2013, Deng_2016, Zhang_2017} which leads to decoherence of the quantum information stored in the MZM \cite{PhysRevB.85.174533,Aasen_2016}.
-As a next step towards topological quantum computation, charge parity conserving experiments based on the Josephson effect \cite{josephson} are required, which can also help exclude suggested non-topological origins \cite{Liu_2012, Pikulin_2012-peak, Kells_2012, Lee_2014, Liu_2017} of the zero bias conductance anomaly.
-Here we report the direct measurement of the Josephson radiation frequency \cite{Deblock_2003} in InAs nanowires with epitaxial aluminium shells \cite{Krogstrup_2015}.
-For the first time, we observe the $\mathbf{4\pi}$-periodic Josephson effect above a magnetic field of $\mathbf{\approx 200\,}$mT, consistent with the estimated \cite{Oreg_2010,Lutchyn_2010} and measured \cite{Albrecht_2016} topological phase transition of similar devices.}
+\textbf{Quantum computation by non-Abelian Majorana zero modes (MZMs) offers an approach to achieve fault tolerance by encoding quantum information in the non-local charge parity states of semiconductor nanowire networks in the topological superconductor regime.
+Thus far, experimental studies of MZMs chiefly relied on single electron tunneling measurements, which lead to the decoherence of the quantum information stored in the MZM.
+As a next step towards topological quantum computation, charge parity conserving experiments based on the Josephson effect are required, which can also help exclude suggested non-topological origins of the zero bias conductance anomaly.
+Here we report the direct measurement of the Josephson radiation frequency in indium arsenide (InAs) nanowires with epitaxial aluminium shells.
+We observe the $\mathbf{4\pi}$-periodic Josephson effect above a magnetic field of $\mathbf{\approx 200\,}$mT, consistent with the estimated and measured topological phase transition of similar devices.}